Along the Terrace of the Lions in Delos

 Very detailed carvings everywhere you look!

-The temples in the almost 16-mile-long ‘grand circle tour’ not only mesmerized, tantalized, and dazzled our eyes but also made our feet very sore.
-Unfortunately, I lost my custom-made foot orthosis on the flight to Manila (we traveled to Siem Reap via Hanoi from Manila), and the off-the-shelf foot support that I used did not help much either.
+The temples in the almost 16-mile long ‘grand circle tour’ not only mesmerized, tantalized, and dazzled our eyes but also made our feet very sore.
+Unfortunately, I had lost my custom-made foot orthosis on the flight to Manila (we traveled to Siem Reap via Hanoi from Manila) and the off-the-shelf foot support that I used did not help much either.

-During our three-day sorties inside the Angkor complex, there were several occasions when I preferred to stay in the tuk-tuk with Lot because of the constant pain in my left ankle while my wife and her sister, Rosana, excitedly clambered up the steps of the taller stone towers.
+There were several occasions during our 3-day sorties inside the Angkor complex that I just preferred to stay in the tuk-tuk with Lot because of the constant pain on my left ankle while my wife and her sister, Rosana, excitedly clambered up the steps of the taller stone towers.

-Past noon, we slept in a row of hammocks beside a roadside eatery near Neak Pean, an artificial island with a Buddhist temple as its centerpiece.
-Most eateries inside the complex—as well as the tuk-tuks—have hammocks that provide a quick way to take a nap.
+Past noon saw us sleeping in a row of hammocks beside a roadside eatery near Neak Pean which is an artificial island with a Buddhist temple as its centerpiece.
+Most eateries inside the complex -as well as the tuk-tuks– have hammocks that provide a quick way to take a nap.

 Tired from all the walking, tourists take a nap in hammocks provided by a roadside restaurant near Neak Pean